 For individual policies such as life insurance, or even individual annuities, the level of risk is assessed – or underwritten – when the policies are sold.
 The same is true for some bulk insurance policies such as group life assurance.
 However, this is not the case for bulk annuities – that is, the transfer of defined benefit pension liabilities to insurance companies.
 Here, it is too late to get details directly from policyholders to help assess the risk.

 One way to deal with this is to use what is known as “geodemographic profiling” – or postcode rating.
 This involves using where a person lives to give an indication of their life expectancy.
 To get more a more accurate indication of life expectancy this is best done indirectly, by looking at a range of characteristics that each location has, and determining the relationship between these characteristics and life expectancy.
-I am currently supervising a PhD student who is working on this approach.
+I have supervising a PhD thesis looking at this approach.

 But even if you can estimate underlying mortality rates in this way, each individual – and thus each group of individuals – is unique.
 This means that the best way to judge mortality rates for a group is to look at the past mortality experience of that group.
 The challenge here is that you need a large number of individuals to come up with reliable estimates.
 As such, it is necessary to find a way to combine estimates from past experience with estimates from approaches such as postcode rating.
 This is known as credibility theory, with more weight – or credibility – being given to the experience-based results the larger the experience is.
 This is typically carried out using mortality rates at each individual age.
 However, it is possible to work the experience data a little harder – as I show in this paper.